 - Diets high in refined carbs (sugars and processed foods)

 - Constant consumption of foods you're sensitive to like wheat or industrial seed oils

-The practical way to protecting your gut is to:
+The practical way of protecting your gut is to:

 - Include fermentable fiber foods in your diet (sweet potatoes, kombucha, sauerkraut, kimchi)

-- Eliminate toxins from your diet where it's appropriate (anti-boitoics, excessive alcohol, sugar intake, wheat if you are sensitive)
+- Eliminate toxins from your diet where it's appropriate (anti-biotics, excessive alcohol, sugar intake, wheat if you are sensitive)

 - Manage lifestyle stress properly (sleep, meditation, proper hydration)

 Tip #4.
 Prioritize sleepThis isn't the sexiest tip, but it's the most overlooked.
 In fact, if you asked me to choose one tip on this list as the most important to fat loss, I would pick this one.